 Rising above the River Tiber, Castel Sant’Angelo has served as an imperial tomb, papal fortress, medieval prison and army barracks.
 This enormous circular structure, which began life as a mausoleum for Hadrian and his family in 130 AD, is now home to a museum.

-Access is via the beautiful Ponte Sant’Angelo, embellished with ten angels sculpted by Bernini.
+Access is via Ponte Sant’Angelo, one of Rome’s most beautiful bridges, embellished with ten angels sculpted by Bernini.